openkfw/TruBudget/doc/adr/0009-migration-model.md

 ## Context

-This ADR discusses how to handle breaking schema changes of the data-model in the context of a distributed application (EEPPortal).
+This ADR discusses how to handle breaking schema changes of the data-model in the context of a distributed application (EEP-Portal).

 ### Explanation of the current implementation
 Data is currently stored in streams.
 A stream contains none, 1, or multiple items.
 These items can either represent the complete data-set at time of creation or data change (for example an event).
 In streams that represent the complete data in every item, the last item represents the current state.
 In streams where items only contain data changes, the items are sourced from the first to the latest in order to get the current state of the data (event-sourcing).